-There are few bike shops in Jordan outside of Amman, so you should be prepared to handle all mechanical issues you encounter on your own.
+The only bike shops in Jordan can be found in Amman, so you should be prepared to handle all mechanical issues you encounter on your own.
+Make sure to take all tools, gear and spare parts you might need with you on the trail!
 The bike shops in Amman are good, professional bike shops, but they may have limited supplies depending on your needs.

 For more information see: